A Tudor/Georgian house with a fine twentieth century garden. It nestles in the valley of the River Frome.

 The Peto garden belonged to the Arts and Crafts designer Harold Peto, from 1899 to 1933, and shows his love of Italy.
 It has a cloister garden of Pompeian scale, terraces, columnar cypresses and Peto's vast collection of statues, urns, sarcophagi and terracotta.

-Particularly of note are the stunning displays of Wisteria Sinensis in mid-late May.
+Particularly of note are the stunning displays of Wisteria Sinensis in mid-late May throughout the garden.

 Iford Manor, Bradford-on-Avon, Wiltshire, England, BA15 2BA

 Open April to September; Weds-Suns (& BH Mons); 11am - 4pm (last entry 3:30pm).
 Sundays only in October; 11am - 4pm (last entry 3.30pm).
 Groups welcome by appointment (including out-of-hours).
 Please e-mail the office email@example.com for details.

 £6 adult; £5.20 concession; Children under 2 free.
 Groups please contact the office (firstname.lastname@example.org) for group prices.